wp-plugins/mygeopositioncom-geotags-geometatags/readme.txt

 == Description ==

 Create geo-posttags, geo-metatags, geo-feedtags, geo-microformats and maps for posts and pages.
 Display the geotagged location in form of a map before, after or within the post.
 An easy-to-use geopicker map with search, drag & drop and optional auto-locating functionality helps entering locations.
+Based on the http://mygeoposition.com GeoPicker API.

 * Add Geo-Metatags to posts & pages
 * Add Geo-Posttags to posts